DylanCS1/s1_manager/README.md

 ### Export Exclusions

 Export all exclusions.
 The scope of entries is associated with the API Token and its level of access.

-> CSVs are temporarily created and then merged into a single XLSX, one worksheet per exclusion type.
+This operation creates one CSV per Exclusion type (file type, path, browser, certificate, and hash).
+These are then merged into a single XLSX.
+> By default, this will save both the generated CSVs and the merged XLSX.
+You can toggle off saving the CSVs.

 ![Exclusion CSV Example][exclusion-screenshot]